TheLucasSchwarz/portfolio/README.md

 *As this is a team project, I do not wish to publish more detailed results and graphics.*

-## 04 - Analyzing political communication on Twitter with NLP (2024)
+## 04 - Analyzing Political Communication on Twitter with NLP (2024)
 This project, which is currently being implemented, aims to use natural language processing to analyze over 330,000 self-collected tweets from all Bundestag candidates represented on Twitter (X) in 2021.
 The project is split into two parts and training/deployment runs via the Google Cloud Platform (GCP):

 First, I have just classified all tweets according to their political content in PyTorch for a term paper using the already pre-trained manifestoberta model.
 These will now be analyzed with logistic multi-level regressions to examine the determinants of specific content across the election campaign.
 Manifestoberta is based on the multilingual XLM-RoBERTa-Large models, which were tuned on all annotated statements in the text corpus of the MANIFESTO project.